Israel’s spreading NSO scandal derails Netanyahu’s corruption trial

 “Earthquake — Tonight it was revealed that police investigators hacked into phones illegally to overthrow a powerful right-wing prime minister,” said Yariv Levin, who heads Netanyahu’s Likud faction in parliament.
 “It’s the Israeli Watergate.”

 Prime Minister Naftali Bennett, who replaced Netanyahu last June, also expressed concern.
 “The reports about Pegasus, if they are true, are very serious,” Bennett said.
-He said that newly appointed Attorney General, Gali Baharav-Miara, would investigate the matter, with “the advantage of coming from outside the system.”
+He said that newly appointed Attorney General Gali Baharav-Miara would investigate the matter, with “the advantage of coming from outside the system.”

-Israel’s police commissioner Kobi Shabtai on Tuesday cut short an official trip to the United Arab Emirates because of the growing scandal.
+Israel’s police commissioner, Kobi Shabtai, on Tuesday cut short an official trip to the United Arab Emirates over the growing scandal.
 The Israeli police said in a statement that Shabtai supports the ongoing investigation into police use of NSO spyware, adding that it “has nothing to hide from the public.”

 The police had originally asserted that all of their surveillance activities had been “done in accordance with the law, on the basis of court orders and strict work procedures.”
-But earlier this month, the police said that additional findings from its internal probe “change in some ways” its earlier statement.
+But this month, the police said that additional findings from its internal probe “change in some ways” its earlier statement.

-The Washington Post and 16 other media partners reported last summer that NSO’s military grade spyware was used to hack the phones of journalists, activists and other high profile figures across the world, though Israel’s own use of the surveillance technology remained largely secret.
+The Washington Post and 16 other media partners reported last summer that NSO’s military-grade spyware was used to hack the phones of journalists, activists and other high-profile figures across the world, though Israel’s own use of the surveillance technology remained largely secret.

-NSO has been required to receive approval by Israel’s defense ministry for exporting its cyber technology.
-NSO was blacklisted by the U.S. government in November, and since then, the ministry has barred cyber companies from exporting to all but 37 countries, down from 102, Calcalist reported.
+NSO has been required to receive approval by Israel’s Defense Ministry for exporting its cybertechnology.
+NSO was blacklisted by the U.S. government in November, and since then the ministry has barred cyber-companies from exporting to all but 37 countries, down from 102, Calcalist reported.

-Israeli media have long reported that Netanyahu used the overseas sale of the product to advance Israeli interests abroad, especially in Saudi Arabia and other countries in the Gulf where his administration sought to forge diplomatic ties.
+Israeli media outlets have long reported that Netanyahu used the overseas sale of the product to advance Israeli interests abroad, especially in Saudi Arabia and other countries in the Gulf where his administration sought to forge diplomatic ties.

 “What an irony: The man who leveraged Pegasus for foreign policy gains now believes he lost his domestic power on account of the spyware,” wrote Aluf Benn, editor of the left-leaning Haaretz newspaper.